thaihv/smartcity-platform/README.md

-# A Smartcity Platform Using Microservices
+# A Smartcity Platform using microservices
 **A boilerplate code  for smartcity-platform using for Tamky, Quang Nam.
 It includes:**
  1. A real time service for archiving data from sensors (MQTT) or applications (HTTP).The techstack is used:
     * Kafka